Daniel Kabiljo

-Daniel Kabiljo (6 March 1894, Sarajevo – 1944, Jasenovac concentration camp) was a Yugoslav Jewish Sephardi artist.
+Daniel Kabiljo (6 March 1894, Sarajevo, Condominium of Bosnia and Herzegovina, Austro-Hungarian Empire – 1944, Jasenovac concentration camp) was a Bosnian artist.
 His lithographs of Sephardi life were published in 1924 but the originals are lost.

 His art was featured in a propaganda film made by the Ustashe which also featured sculptor Slavko Brill.
 The group of artists also included Daniel Ozmo one of the younger generation of Sarajevo’s Sephardic artists.

+He, along with other Sarajevo Jews, was captured and imprisoned by the Ustashe in 1941.
+He was transferred first to Stara Gradiška and then to Jasenovac, where he died in 1944.

 Surviving paintings

 Some of Kabiljo's surviving works are on public display: